-Adminstered by Techstars, an organization that runs close to 40 accelerators around the world, the Accelerator was created to offer a concentrated dose of business teaching, mentoring and networking over a 12-week period.
+Adminstered by Techstars, an organization that runs close to 40 accelerators around the world, the LIFT Labs Accelerator was created to offer a concentrated dose of business teaching, mentoring and networking over a 12-week period.
 LIFT Labs gives talented entrepreneurs access to Comcast NBCUniversal’s network of partners, brands and mentors to foster rapid breakthroughs in connectivity, media and entertainment.
 Philadelphia is one of the only cities in the country to have a public-private seed fund dedicated to startups.

 “Command central” for innovation activities at Jefferson, including the Jefferson Institute for Bioprocessing – the first and only in North America.
 The Accelerator serves as a platform to engage and unleash creative, entrepreneurial talent.